 The RAM Promaster often has problems with the sliding doors and windows getting stuck.
 Also, interior coolant leaks and noises from the engine are common.
 Finally, electronics can cause issues because fuses wear out prematurely; this is mainly a problem with locking the doors using the key fob.

 However, that doesn’t tell the whole story.
 In the rest of the article, we’ll discuss every single problem in detail.
-Furthermore, we’ll let you know how to identify it, fix it and how much it costs to fix.
+Furthermore, we’ll let you know how to identify each issue, fix it, and how much it costs to fix.
 Read on!

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.